I’ve lived in New Zealand for almost a month now, and there are a few things that I can tell you about the place that stand out.

 Let me explain.

-I’ve been trained to create and appreciate beauty, and a good portion of my life is spent making sure that I am able to surround myself with beautiful things, beautiful people and to live in a beautiful place, no matter what kind of beauty we might be talking about at the time.
+I’ve been trained to create and appreciate beauty, and a good portion of my life is spent making sure that I am able to surround myself with beautiful things, beautiful people (in the many different meanings of the word), and to live in a beautiful place, no matter what kind of beauty we might be talking about at the time.

 But New Zealand.
 NEW ZEALAND!